standard-software/WindowTabs/README.md

 Microsoft also once prototyped a feature called **Sets** as an OS-level extension intended to manage every Windows window with tabs.
 The project was, however, discontinued.
 The exact reason isn't public, but I suspect integrating it into the OS internals was simply too difficult given backward-compatibility constraints.
 The experience they were aiming for, though, was excellent.
 WindowTabs has — since well before Sets — delivered that tab UI without touching the OS internals.

-### About me
+### About me (satoshi-yamamoto, the author of the ss_jp version)

 I have been a paid user of WindowTabs since before it was open-sourced, and have always been very fond of its tab UI.
-I have long wished that this kind of operation would spread to more people, so over the years I have been using WindowTabs myself and trying out various similar tools.
+I have long wished that this kind of operation would spread to more people, and I've also tried out various similar tools over the years.

+This is part of why I keep updating WindowTabs as open source.
 These days I keep asking myself: "What kind of operation is most efficient for the most people?
 How can I help work get done faster?" — and I'm gradually improving WindowTabs along those lines.
 I believe the people who use WindowTabs are operating Windows more efficiently because of it.

+### How I use it

-I am a software developer myself, and I normally build web applications.
+I (satoshi-yamamoto) am a software developer, and I normally build web applications for work.
 I've built things like a browser-based drawing tool, an in-browser car navigation app, and business chat tools.

-### How I use it

-I run 7 or 8 instances of VSCode, plus Visual Studio, multiple Windows Terminals, multiple WinMerges, a file explorer, an image viewer, and Excel — all managed under WindowTabs.
+As a developer, I run 7 or 8 instances of VSCode, plus Visual Studio, several Windows Terminals, several WinMerges, a file explorer, an image viewer, Excel — and browsers (Edge, Chrome, private mode) — all managed under WindowTabs.
 Most of those apps already have their own tab UI, but I use WindowTabs to bundle them together at the window level.
-I color-code the VSCode tabs of related projects and apply the same color to the matching Windows Terminal and WinMerge tabs so the relationships stand out.
+I snap them to the left and right of each display in a multi-display setup.
+I color-code the VSCode / Terminal / WinMerge tabs of related projects with the same color so the relationships stand out.
+I keep all of those running rather than launching them again, and just switch between them.

-### A use that probably helps a lot of people
+There are many ways WindowTabs can be useful for many people.
+Typical examples include:

-You can bring all your Chrome, Edge, and Firefox windows — including their incognito/private windows — together and operate them as a single window.
-As another use, you can group all your Excel, Word, and PowerPoint windows into a single window.
-I find this kind of organization extremely workable.
+- Operate Chrome, Edge, and Firefox — including each one's incognito / private windows — as a single window.
+- Manage multiple Excel windows, or multiple Word and PowerPoint windows, as a single window.

+Just as every user has their own way of using Windows, each user will find their own convenient way to use it.

-### What's enhanced in this version
+### What's enhanced in version ss_jp_

 WindowTabs version ss_jp_... lets you snap windows to the left/right/top/bottom of a display, and even jump a window across displays — all in a single action.
 The Windows-native snap feature has been refined to be much easier to use.
 In a multi-display environment, you can switch window placement without resorting to drag-and-drop.
 It's quite convenient, and I'm sure it will be useful for you too.